 - The software transmits displays the written text within an application.

-The Top 10 Voice to Text APIs
+The Top 5 Voice to Text APIs

 Speech recognition software is highly popular and universally easy to use.
 Given that the technology is at the forefront of modern neural networking and AI research, products and methodologies are in a constant state of development.

-Now that you understand how the software works, let’s look at the best Voice-to-Text APIs available in 2021 (in no particular order).
+Now that you understand how the software works, let’s look at the best Voice-to-Text APIs available (in no particular order).
 Read on to help you decide on what API is best for your organization or application.

 1. IBM Watson STT API